Deploy with Git

 [template] incoming-hooks = ["Contentful"]

 A list of required environment variables.
-This is the way to let users configure specific configuration options upon deployment.
+This is one way to let users set specific configuration options upon deployment.
 It also enables customization without having to change the code of the base template.
+If you don’t want to use a

-section.
-To set a base directory for sites deployed with the button, use the base
+- Set a base directory for the Deploy to Netlify button.
+To set a base directory for sites deployed with the button, use the

 query parameter instead.

-You can pass environment variable values for the site template in the hash of the template’s Deploy to Netlify URL with key/value pairs.
-Using the example environment variables above, SECRET_TOKEN
+You can require or set environment variables for the site template in the hash of the template’s Deploy to Netlify URL with key/value pairs.
+Values can be null.

 Passing environment variable values in the hash ensures that they’re processed on the client side only.
 You can create custom Deploy to Netlify buttons for your users with tokens and other secure data, and they won’t appear in Netlify logs.